Skinner's Sense of Snow

 "Skinner's Sense of Snow" is the eighth episode of the twelfth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on December 17, 2000.
-In the episode, a snowstorm traps the students with principal Seymour Skinner and Groundskeeper Willie in Springfield Elementary.
-When Skinner uses his army skills to control the students, they overthrow him and take over the school.
-Meanwhile, Homer and Ned set out to rescue the children using Ned's car.
+It first aired on Fox in the United States on December 17, 2000.

 "Skinner's Sense of Snow" was written by Tim Long and directed by Lance Kramer.
 While the episode's premise is based on an occurrence in Long's childhood, the setpiece came from staff writer Matt Selman.
 Because the episode takes place in winter, Kramer found it difficult to animate.
 It features references to Smilla's Sense of Snow, The Deer Hunter and Kristi Yamaguchi, among other things.

 In its original broadcast, the episode was seen by approximately 8.8 million viewers, finishing in 33rd place in the ratings the week it aired.
 Following the home video release, the episode received mostly positive reviews from critics.